markusfisch/web-game-from-scratch-talk/talk.md

 And it's better to start bottom up to understand what really matters and what does not.

+Also, when size is a constraint, we may not want to include a framework of library because of its size.

 ## How to start?

 ### First, make a decision what game you want to make.

 Don't laugh, usually that's quite hard.
 Been there, done that.
-You'll have plenty ideas, each one just not good enough.
+You'll have plenty ideas.
+Each one just not good enough.
-Or maybe equally good.
+Or maybe they're equally good.
+Tough choices.

 Making the decision early is vital.
 If you hesitate too long, there won't be enough time to make it.

-Speaking of Ludum Dare, for example, you should have decided on what game you want to do by saturday noon.
-That's roughly one quarter in and if you hesitate beyond this point, there simply won't be enough time.
+Speaking of Ludum Dare, for example, you should have decided on what game you want to make by saturday noon.
+That's roughly one quarter in and if you hesitate beyond this point, you most likely will run out of time.

 ### Make a prototype.

-Try to make incremental steps.
+Try to develop in incremental steps.
 Go from one working prototype to the next.
+Always try to have a "playable" state.

+Actually seeing your idea work is greatly inspiring.

 ### Then make graphics, music and levels.

 Order is not important.
 But if your game has levels, I would start with that.
 It's better to have an ugly game you can play than having a beautiful one you can't play.
 Trust me.
-I can give examples.

 ## Pixel art?
 Vector graphics?
 3D?